Chad Hall

-Chandler "Chad" Hall (born May 23, 1986) is an American football coach and former player.
-He played college football at Air Force, and was signed by the Philadelphia Eagles as an unrestricted free agent in 2010 after going undrafted in 2008.
+Chandler "Chad" Hall (born May 23, 1986) is an American football coach and former wide receiver.
+He played college football for the Air Force Falcons, and was signed by the Philadelphia Eagles in 2010 after going undrafted in 2008.
 Hall also played for the San Francisco 49ers and Kansas City Chiefs.
-He is currently a wide receivers coach for the Jacksonville Jaguars.
+He currently serves as the assistant quarterbacks coach for the New York Giants.

 College career

 After graduating from Wesleyan School in Norcross, Georgia, Hall attended the United States Air Force Academy, where he lettered in football for three years.
 He was initially recruited to play quarterback, but after his freshman year he was converted to running back.
 During his senior year, he played wide receiver in addition to running back and return specialist.

 Hall set an Air Force record with 275 yards rushing in a win against Army on November 3, 2007.
 He also rushed for one touchdown, caught three passes for 19 yards, and returned three punts for 39 yards.

 On November 10 against Notre Dame, Hall rushed for 132 yards on 32 carries, caught two passes for 31 yards, and returned three kickoffs for 99 yards.
 He finished with 272 all-purpose yards in the win.

 He was the only player in the country to lead his team in rushing and receiving during his senior year.
 He finished third in the nation in all-purpose yards.
 Late in his senior year (2007), he was campaigned to win the Heisman Trophy.